 If people haven’t already guessed you’re pregnant by now, you’ll soon have some great news to share.

-Many women feel concerned about letting everyone know about their pregnancy in case something goes wrong.
+Many women feel concerned about letting everyone know about their pregnancy, in case something goes wrong.

-Traditionally most women wait until 12 weeks before announcing they’re pregnant.
+Traditionally, most women wait until 12 weeks before announcing they’re pregnant.
 They wait until after they’ve had their prenatal screening tests and the risk of miscarriage decreases.

 You might need support from your family and friends.